Counseling Degrees & Licenses in Utah

 Utah State University – Emma Eccles Jones College of Education & Human Services

 Utah State University is Utah’s largest public residential campus.
 It was founded in 1888.
-The school has a marriage and family therapy counseling program as well as a rehabilitation counseling program.
+The school has a marriage and family therapy counseling program, a rehabilitation counseling program, and a school counseling program.

-Students have the option to complete a thesis (and receive the master of science with a specialization in marriage and family therapy), or to complete a Plan C non-thesis degree called the master of marriage and family therapy (MMFT).
-The MMFT requires the same coursework and requirements as required for the MS with MFT specialization.
-However, instead of a thesis, students write and present a paper as their capstone project.
-The MMFT program qualifies students for associate-level licensure as MFTs in the State of Utah.
+Students have the option to complete a thesis (and receive the master of science in human development and family studies with a specialization in marriage and family therapy), or to complete a non-thesis degree called the master of marriage and family therapy (MMFT).
+Both options complete the requirements to be a marriage and family therapist.
+The specialization option provides professional and research development for students interested in becoming marriage and family therapists, but requirements and coursework for both options are identical aside from the thesis.
+These programs qualify students for associate-level licensure as MFTs in the State of Utah.

 USU’s master of rehabilitation counseling (MRC) program is ranked in the top 20 in its category, according to U.S. News & World Report.
 The MRC degree is offered via distance education nationwide.
 Although classes are offered online, students are required to travel to the Logan, Utah, campus during the summer semester to take three one-week courses.
 Those who complete the program, either in person or through the distance model, are eligible to take the national Certified Rehabilitation Counselor (CRC) examination.

-Utah State University has a school counseling program.
+Utah State University also has a school counseling program.
 Students in this master of education program are required to complete a 150-hour practicum and an internship of 600 hours of supervised school guidance and counseling in a school setting.
 Students who have been full-time teachers in a public school for three years or longer are only required to complete 400 hours of internship.
 Prior to graduation, students are required to successfully complete the Praxis II School Counseling Exam.
-School counseling classes are held one evening per week.
-This program is approved by the Utah State Office of Education and most other states.
+The program is offered across the state of Utah via web-based live, interactive, hybrid classes.
+Courses are supported via Zoom or offered as asynchronous courses, determined based on the best fit for course content and student learning.
+This program meets Utah state requirements.

 • Location: Logan, Utah